thu-ml/zhusuan/README.rst

 Examples
 --------

+We provide examples on traditional hierarchical Bayesian models and recent deep generative models.

 To run the provided examples, you may need extra dependencies to be installed.
 This can be done by::